NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Cloud Software Repository - user guide--DOCID89.md

 -  ![](images/software_launchInstance_button.png) Select the "Launch Instance" button near the top right corner

--  Fill in a name for the VM, choose an appropriate size (Flavor), then select the image name provided by eRSA (the screenshot shows the image used for CVMFS access at the time of writing this document).
+-  Fill in a name for the VM, choose an appropriate size (Flavor), then select the image name provided by eRSA.

   ![](images/software_launchInstance.png)